Hiking is available throughout

 November 1 thru March 31, climbing permits are free of charge and are self

-issue at the Climbing Registers located outside at the Lone Fir Resort in Cougar
+issue at the Climbing Registers located at the Marble Mountain Sno-Park and

 April 1st through October 31st, Climbing Fees are in effect.
 Permits are $22.00